 It will download from the webpage into your “Download folder” on your computer.

-Last edited: 21 Oct 23, added Photoshop/Photopea instructions, 20 Sep 2023, added summary of links at the top, 26 Aug 2023, added David R Smith transfer paper link, 11 Dec 16, added a YouTube on transferring an image to a canvas/WC paper,
+Last edited: 25 Sep 24 deleted Photoshop instructions and simplified the instructions, 21 Oct 23, added Photoshop/Photopea instructions, 20 Sep 2023, added summary of links at the top, 26 Aug 2023, added David R Smith transfer paper link, 11 Dec 16, added a YouTube on transferring an image to a canvas/WC paper,

 18 Aug 16 Thanks PattiB